kuPyxa/kuPyxa/RESUME.md

 ### Summary

 Extensive experience in server administration, using open source software, interacting with the community.
-I use modern approaches to solving problems, I try to automate routine tasks as much as possible.
+I use modern approaches to solving problems, try to automate routine tasks as much as possible.
 I am constantly learning, sharing and learning from experience.

 ### Experience